ddewaele/GoogleMapsV2WithActionBarSherlock/part1.md

 Google Play Services will be extracted in sdk/extras/google/google_play_services)

-When importing Library projects into your Eclipse workspace, it's safer to have them somewhere outside of the current workspace before importing them.
+**Note:** When importing Library projects into your Eclipse workspace, it's safer to have them somewhere outside of the current workspace before importing them.
 Otherwise, you might run into the following error :

 	Invalid project description.
 	  /Users/ddewaele/Projects/workspace-android/actionbarsherlock overlaps the location of another project: 'actionbarsherlock'

-To workaround this problem, simply put the project(s) you want to import in a location outside of your current workspace, and while importing select the *Copy projects into workspce* option.
+To workaround this problem make sure that before importing the project(s) you simply put them in a location outside of your current workspace, and while importing select the *Copy projects into workspce* option if you want to have them in your workspace folder.

 ![Import Android projects eclipse](https://dl.dropboxusercontent.com/u/13246619/Blog%20Articles/GoogleMapsV2/import-android-project-eclipse.png)